Yqno/SimplePasswordGen/README.md

-a Simple Password Generator Written in Python
+a Strong Password Generator Written in Python